About Me

 My photo

 JLynn has been in the Art, Craft & Jewelry industry for over 30 years ~ promoting creativity through Education and Media.
-As a published designer, JLynn is known for her detailed, colorful Jewelry, unique Altered ART Wood Tiles, and Artwork.
-Online since 2004, a former eBay Power Seller, and currently on Artfire and Etsy.
-Family, Art, Nature and Kaleidoscopes are her biggest inspirations
+As a published designer, JLynn is known for her colorful Art, Artisan Jewelry, Altered ART Wood Tiles.
+Online since 2004, a former eBay Power Seller, on Etsy, and Amazon.
+Family, Art, Nature and Kaleidoscopes are some of her inspirations

 Thursday, December 31, 2020